Dumbbells can provide a great workout without needing a ton of fitness equipment.

 The lower – The is signified as the inverted triangle that rests in the middle point of the back.
 This region is responsible for the same functions as the middle region, but will help to arch the back in an upward motion.

-For someone just starting out with trap exercises you might be pleasantly surprised they come in both isolation and compound exercises.
-This means some movements will also incorporate the abdominals, biceps, forearms and the lower back.
+For someone just starting out with trap exercises you might be surprised they come in both isolation and compound exercises.
+Compound movements will also incorporate the abdominals, biceps, forearms and the lower back.
 This is perfect if you’re goal is to build meaningful muscle definition on to your physique.

 #1 Shoulder Shrugs